semencov/tailwindcss-font-inter/README.md

 ### Font features

-Also the plugin generates utility classes which allow you to specify named font feature settings.
+Also the plugin generates utility classes which allow you to specify named sets of font feature settings.

 ```js
 // tailwind.config.js